The Hobbit: The Battle of the Five Armies: Plot

 Bilbo and the Dwarves watch from the Lonely Mountain as the dragon Smaug sets Laketown ablaze.
 Bard breaks out of prison and kills Smaug with the black arrow.
 Smaug's falling body crushes the Master of Laketown and his cronies, who were escaping on a boat with the town's gold.
 Bard becomes the new leader of Laketown and guides its people to seek refuge in the ruins of Dale.
 Thorin, now possessing the vast treasure in the mountain, searches obsessively for the Arkenstone, which Bilbo had previously found but kept hidden.
 Upon hearing that Laketown survivors have fled to Dale, he orders the entrance of the Lonely Mountain sealed off.

 Meanwhile, Galadriel, Elrond, and Saruman arrive at Dol Guldur and free Gandalf, sending him to safety with Radagast.
-They battle and defeat the Nazgûl and then face a formless Sauron himself.
-Galadriel defeats him in a duel of wills and banishes him and his forces to the East.
+They battle and defeat the Nazgûl and then face a formless Sauron, whom Galadriel banishes to the East.
 Azog, marching on Erebor with his vast Orc army, sends his son Bolg to Mount Gundabad to summon their second army.
 Legolas and Tauriel witness the march of Bolg's army, bolstered by Orc berserkers and giant bats.

-Thranduil and an Elf army arrive in Dale to reclaim a treasure once withheld from them by the Dwarf king Thrór.
-Bard asks Thorin for the share of gold previously promised to the people of Laketown, but Thorin refuses.
-Gandalf arrives at Dale to warn Bard and Thranduil of Azog, but Thranduil dismisses him.
-Bilbo sneaks the Arkenstone out of Erebor and gives it to Thranduil and Bard so that they can trade it for the promised treasures and prevent a war.
-Thorin angrily refuses the proposal, while Bilbo chides him for letting greed cloud his judgement.
+Thranduil and an Elf army arrive in Dale to reclaim treasure held by Dwarf king Thrór.
+To avoid war, Bard attempts to negotiate with Thorin, asking him to share the gold previously promised to Laketown, but Thorin refuses.
+That night, Gandalf arrives to warn Bard and Thranduil of Azog's army, but Thranduil dismisses him.
+Bilbo sneaks the Arkenstone out of Erebor and gives it to Thranduil and Bard to trade for treasures and prevent war.

+The next morning, a combined army of Elves and Lake-town men approaches the Lonely Mountain, and Thranduil and Bard reveal that they have the Arkenstone.
+Thorin believes it to be a ruse, but Bilbo reveals the truth, at the same time reprimanding Thorin for his greed.
 Thorin nearly kills Bilbo but is stopped by Gandalf.
-Thorin's cousin Dáin arrives with his Dwarf army, and a battle of Dwarves against Elves and Men almost ensues, until Azog's army arrives.
-The forces of Dáin, Thranduil and Bard, along with Gandalf and Bilbo, immediately band together against the Orcs.
-A second front is opened when the Orcs attack Dale, forcing Bard to withdraw his forces to defend the city.
+Thorin's cousin, Dáin arrives with his Dwarf army, and a battle looms until Azog's forces arrive.
+As Dáin leads his forces to face the Orcs, Gandalf convinces Thranduil to join forces against Azog's army.
+Azog splits his army, sending some of his forces to attack Dale, so Bard and Lake-town army return to the city to defend it.